 Movement of curtains in situ

 When making curtains always allow for atmospheric movement and fluctuations in length as the result of changes in temperature and humidity.
-Fabrics absorb moisture and this can result in stretching or shrinking.
+Fabrics woven with natural fibres will absorb moisture and this can result in stretching or shrinking.
 It is reasonable to expect as much as a 3% change in any curtain length.
 For instance, a 2.5m curtain length may move up to 8cm up or down under different conditions.
 Heavier fabrics, looser weaves, and those with thicker yarns of natural fibres will react to changing humidity and this should be made clear to the ultimate customer.
 For curtains we recommend leaving generous hems to allow easy alteration and adjustment after hanging.
 We strongly recommend hanging curtains for at least 4 weeks before finishing the hems.
-Top quality curtain makers avoid ‘exact’ length curtains, i.e., floor-touching or to a window sill.
+Top quality curtain makers avoid ‘exact’ length curtains, i.e., floor-touching or to a windowsill.
 Any adjustments remain the responsibility of the maker and cannot be accepted as a fault of the fabric.
+Please note that fabrics woven with manmade yarns will tend to show little or no atmospheric movement.

 All fabrics will fade over time.
 To reduce natural fading, curtains should always be lined and, if possible, drawn back from the windows during daylight hours.
 Leading edges will always tend to fade sooner as they receive more light.
 Upholstery fabrics should be kept out of direct sunlight – avoid positioning furniture where excessive moisture, sunlight or heat could cause an adverse effect.
 In general, silk fabrics have lower light fastness, and no claims will be accepted for fading.